-Wisconsin Legislature, 142 S.Ct. at 1245, supports that standard.
+Wisconsin Legislature, 142 S.Ct. at 1245. supports that standard.
 In that case, the Wisconsin Supreme Court chose the Governor's proposed legislative redistricting map over maps drawn by the Wisconsin Legislature.
 Id. at 1247.
-The Legislature objected to the inclusion of a seventh majority-minority district and sought emergency relief from the Supreme Court, alleging that the Governor's plan violated the Equal Protection Clause because it drew race-based maps without sufficient justification.
+The Legislature objected to the inclusion of a seventh majorityminority district and sought emergency relief from the Supreme Court, alleging that the Governor's plan violated the Equal Protection Clause because it maps without sufficient drew race-based justification.
 Id.